DaanMatch/Administrivia/_sources/intro.md

-# Onboarding Overview 😀
+# Welcome to DaanMatch! 😀

 Welcome to DaanMatch!
 We're so glad to have you 😃\
-We are looking forward to meeting and working with you.\
 We have a set up a meeting on Thursday to get to know you better and for you to meet the rest of your team.

 ## Day 1 - Thursday, September 16 2021 on [Google Meet](https://meet.google.com/zmi-vmny-zby)